scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### TRC Update Discovery {#discover-trcupdate}

 Relying parties MUST have at least one valid TRC available.
-Relying parties MUST discover TRC updates within the grace period defined in the updated TRC.
-They SHOULD discover TRC updates in a matter of minutes to hours.
+Relying parties MUST discover TRC updates within the grace period defined in the updated TRC, and SHOULD discover TRC updates in a matter of minutes to hours.
 Additionally, the following requirement MUST be satisfied:

 **Requirement**<br>
 Any entity sending information that is secured by the Control Plane PKI MUST be able to provide all the necessary trust material to verify said information.